pewpewlive/hybroid-live/walker/README.md

 # Walker

-The walker walks through all the nodes in the AST (Abstract Syntax Tree), verifies their legitimacy and/or changes them.
+The walker walks through all the nodes in the AST (Abstract Syntax Tree), verifying their legitimacy and/or changing them.

 ## `values.go`